 MUFI recommends that if a character in the PUA is accepted by the Unicode Standard, it should be decommissioned and moved to the new code point.
-Thus, newer versions of MUFI-compliant fonts may lack characters of this type (or, preferably, they should be shown with a warning sign).
+Thus, newer versions of MUFI-compliant fonts may lack characters of this type.
 For this reason, anyone who uses a MUFI-compliant font for a document should keep a copy of that particular font, and make a PDF version of the file for future reference.
 Earlier versions of fonts might not be accessible at a later date.
 When saving the PDF file it is important to embed all fonts used in the original file.
-In Adobe Acrobat, this has to be stated explicitly when generating the PDF file.